Legal resource page for the Eclipse Foundation.

 The fundamental license document for the Eclipse projects and community.

 - Eclipse Distribution License (EDL):

 The BSD license used by some Eclipse projects which require dual-licensing along with the EPL.

-Other than for example code or build scipts, use of this
+Other than for example code or build scripts, use of this

 license by an Eclipse project is on a case-by-case basis and requires unanimous approval

 of the Board of Directors.

 If you are contributing code or documentation to Eclipse Foundation projects you are